MelanconR22/MelanconR22/README.md

 ## Hi, My name is Randy!  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28px" height="28px">

+I am a recent graduate of a Data Analytics Bootcamp through the University of Kansas.
+I am using this space to showcase the projects worked on during the bootcamp.

+## A little info about me:

+:necktie: Looking to break into Data Analytics </br>
+:golf: PGA Certified Golf Professional

 <!--
 **MelanconR22/MelanconR22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.